oVirt/ovirt-site/source/feature/engine-support-for-ppc64.html.md

 The attribute VM Device Type in the Display Type now is the default value if none is found in the os file.

+### TODO

+*   change DisplayType.qxl to DisplayType.spice which is more appropriate and reads clearer both in config and in the code

 ## Benefits to oVirt

 oVirt will be able to support IBM POWER processor based hosts and have a code base design suitable to include new architectures.